muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 ### Application actions

 Cypress gives complete control of your application.
-You can bypass the page object abstraction layer (which is detached from you application) access the UI directly via `cy.get()` , have access to the API and database, and even access the source code.
+You can bypass the page object abstraction layer (which is detached from your application) access the UI directly via `cy.get()` , have access to the API and database, and even access the source code.

 Component testing is an experimental feature in Cypress as of version 4.7.0, albeit some of the functionality is available.
 Refer to component testing articles under tools section for experiments with React and Storybook on this topic.